suren-m/cw/labs/02_kubernetes/01_setup.md

-# Lab 1 - Getting Started with Kubernetes
+# Setup for Kubernetes Labs

-## Directory Setup

-1. Make sure that you are well aware of the directory you will be using for your labs.
+1. Similar to Docker, make sure you are well aware of the directory you will be using for your kubernetes labs.

 2. If you're on codespaces, note that `~/workspace` is the default directory that will open everytime you launch your codespace environment (vs code online).

 3. Set your current working directory on terminal to `cw_labs\kubernetes`.
-We will be executing commands from here as well as store the files and folders for our `k8s`(kubernetes) related labs inside this directory.
+We will store the files and folders for our `k8s`(kubernetes) related labs inside this directory. (and will also start with executing `kubectl` commands from here for extra convenience)

 4. You can set the current working directory on terminal by either `command line` or `vs code`.
 Below are examples of both.